 Pay-per-use models require the organization to be nimble in order to accommodate and implement changes quickly.
 This means they will need to adopt a more flexible approach to software delivery.

 One of the primary drivers of flexible consumption models is that customers are demanding companies to innovate and enhance offers better and faster.
 To achieve faster time to market of new features, product and IT teams are adopting an agile software delivery approach.
 Unlike traditional development models like the waterfall approach, agile development does not run in sequential phases of design, development, testing, and deployment of capabilities.
 Instead, the phases are both iterative and simultaneous.
-This approach enables continual feedback from customers that dramatically improves the offers and enhances customer experience.
+This approach enables continual feedback from customers that dramatically

 In addition to agile, IT is also adopting DevOps techniques to rapidly implement the business capabilities needed to enable and support flexible consumption offerings.
 DevOps helps eliminate waste, rework, and bottlenecks, and automates manual tasks across the agile delivery lifecycle.
 Automation can decrease costs associated with manual processes, improve productivity, and speed up development of new services so that they can be rolled out to the market faster—all while supporting the flexible consumption model objectives.